-The newly refurbished bistro serves up some regular pub grub, plus a range of Korean dishes.
-But the highlight has to be the finger-lickin'-good Korean fried chicken that comes in a ton of different flavours.
-The soy sauce variety seems to have a hint of cardamom.
-The tangy sweet and sour fried chicken has a dash of cinnamon.
-The black sesame chicken, with its very fine batter, is another favourite.
-Book here.
+The bistro serves up some regular pub grub, plus a range of Korean dishes, but the highlight has to be the finger-lickin'-good Korean fried chicken that comes in a ton of different flavours.

 Now, check out the best Korean BBQ restaurants in Sydney.

-Image credit: SOUL Dining, Sáng By Mabasa, Steven Woodburn, SOUL Deli, Jung Sung, SOUL Dining, Arisun, Strathfield Sports Club
+Image credit: Funda, Funda, Sáng By Mabasa, Steven Woodburn, SOUL Deli, SOUL Dining, Arisun, The Evergreen